-However, the facts do not support this claim.
-In May, Louisiana district court judge Alvin Turner Jr. ruled that a key permit for the Bayou Bridge Pipeline was issued illegally by the Louisiana Department of Natural Resources (LDNR).
-Despite the judge’s order, LDNR refused to enforce the law and stop construction.
-In fact, construction of the pipeline actually intensified in the community of St. James, location of the pipeline terminus.
-LDNR is ultimately overseen by Governor John Bel Edwards – meaning that he is responsible for this injustice.
+In May, Louisiana district court judge Alvin Turner Jr. ruled that a key permit for the Bayou Bridge Pipeline was issued illegally by the Louisiana Department of Natural Resources (LDNR), and that construction must halt until an evacuation route and plan for the community were in place.
+Despite the judge’s order, LDNR has refused to LDNR is ultimately overseen by Governor John Bel Edwards – meaning that he is responsible for this injustice.

 Judge Turner’s decision acknowledges the unjust environmental burden already plaguing residents in St. James, and requires LDNR and Bayou Bridge to evaluate the impact of a potential spill on the community.
 His judgment affirms what members of the 5th District of St. James know far too well – there is already a crisis of public safety and public health in vulnerable communities like St. James, and the agencies charged with protecting us and our environment have been failing in their duties to protect the public good for a long time.